g-dolphin/WorldCarbonPricingDatabase/docs/review_app.md

 2. **Gap dashboard**: identify missing data by scheme/year/variable and jump to Review candidates with filters applied.
 3. **Manage sources**: edit the upstream sources registry for the fetcher and promote discovery candidates.
 4. **Review candidates**: review extracted candidates from fetched sources.
-5. **Raw editor**: write updates directly into raw data files (prices, scope, rebates) using timestamped output files for safety.
+5. **Raw editor**: write updates directly into raw data files (prices, scope, tax reliefs) using timestamped output files for safety.

 **How Review Candidates connects to Raw Editor**
 Reviewed values are saved to `_raw/sources/cp_review_state.csv`.
 To turn those decisions into structured outputs, run `_code/_sources_extraction/apply_review.py`, which writes: